Maxim Litvinov: Ambassador to the United States and later

 Early in November 1941, Litvinov was summoned to see Stalin and told his services were required as ambassador to the United States.
 In the US, the appointment was met with enthusiasm.
 The New York Times stated: "Stalin has decided to place his ablest and most forceful diplomat and one who enjoys greater prestige in this country.
 He is known as a man of exceptional ability, adroit as well as forceful.
 It is believed that Stalin, in designating him for the ambassadorship, felt Litvinov could exercise real influence in Washington."

-President Roosevelt stated Litvinov’s appointment was "most fortunate that the Soviet Government have deemed it advisable to send as ambassador a statesman who has already held high office in his own country".
+President Roosevelt stated Litvinov's appointment was "most fortunate that the Soviet Government have deemed it advisable to send as ambassador a statesman who has already held high office in his own country".
 When Litvinov arrived in the US, growing Soviet resistance to the German army, which was racing to take Moscow before the onset of the Russian winter, was winning the Soviet Union supporters.
-According to The Washington Post:Both Mrs Cordell Hull, the Secretary of State’s wife, and the Vice-President’s wife, Mrs Wallace, had travelled to the Soviet Embassy for celebrations to mark the 24th anniversary of the Soviet Revolution in 1941, where they were greeted by Mr and Mrs Gromyko and Mrs Umansky.
+According to The Washington Post:Both Mrs Cordell Hull, the Secretary of State's wife, and the Vice-President's wife, Mrs Wallace, had travelled to the Soviet Embassy for celebrations to mark the 24th anniversary of the Soviet Revolution in 1941, where they were greeted by Mr and Mrs Gromyko and Mrs Umansky.
 The Under Secretary of State, Sumner Welles, Jessie Jones, the Commercial Secretary, and Francis Biddle, the Attorney General, were also present.
 Most foreign countries except Spain and Finland were represented.

-Litvinov immediately gained popularity.
-In early December 1941, the Soviet Union’s war-relief organisation called a large meeting in Madison Square, New York City, where the auditorium was filled to capacity.
+Litvinov immediately gained popularity and was instrumental in lobbying for billions of dollars' worth of Lend-Lease military and humanitarian assistance from the United States to the Soviet Union.
+In early December 1941, the Soviet Union's war-relief organisation called a large meeting in Madison Square, New York City, where the auditorium was filled to capacity.
 Litvinov, speaking in English, told of the suffering in the Soviet Union.
 A woman in the front row ran up to the stage and donated her diamond necklace; whilst another gave a cheque for $15,000.
 At the end, Litvinov said; "What we need is a second front".